-This movie bases its story on a mixture of Christmas folklore; the Finnish legends of Joulupukki, a horned pagan figure, and Krampus the German equivalent.
-Although the Krampus focuses more on punishing bad little children and not so much on the gift giving, and is closer to the Santa in this movie.
+This movie bases its story on a mixture of Christmas folklore: the Finnish legends of Joulupukki, a horned pagan figure, and Krampus, the German equivalent.
+Krampus focuses more on punishing bad little children and less on gift giving and is closer to Santa in this movie.

-The picture opens with an American excavation company drilling deep into a mountain located in the northern wilds of Finland, Brian Greene (Jonathan Hutchings) is an eccentric American archeologist who believes that this is not a natural mountain but a burial mound to rival the pyramids of Giza, and that deep down in that tomb lies the original Santa Claus.
+The picture opens with an American excavation company drilling deep into a mountain in the northern wilds of Finland.
+Brian Greene (Jonathan Hutchings) is an eccentric American archeologist who believes that this is not a natural mountain but a burial mound to rival the pyramids of Giza and that deep down in that tomb lies the original Santa Claus.

 When has uncovering ancient tombs ever been a good idea?